input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

   CertMsg : Certificate → Message
   ChainMsg : Chain → Message
 ```
-Messages are put into an envelope
+Messages are put into an envelope which is assigned to a given party and is defined with
+a delay.
 ```agda
 record Envelope : Set where
   constructor ⦅_,_,_⦆